SteezieJ/SIGNSlate/README.md

 ## American Sign Language interpration swift IOS app using coreML for hand action and face expression classification.

-This app receives a live input from the users camera.
+This app receives a live input from the user's camera.
 The video feed is used to identify and track the user's hands and face regions.
 The movement of the hand and the expression of the face, are classified to display the result back to the user.

 Signslate is an app that aims to increase awareness through creating an interface between the hearing and Deaf communities.
 Sign language has many complexities and intricacies that are missed if only static hand poses are considered.
 This system incorporates static and dynamic hand gestures, as well as the users facial expressions to achieve a more accurate translation.